akirasoft/keptn-springoneplatform/01_Onboarding_carts_service/README.md

 1. Create the `sockshop` project, according to the provided *shipyard* file:

     ```console
-    keptn create project sockshop shipyard.yaml
+    keptn create project sockshop --shipyard=shipyard.yaml
     ```

-    This will create a configuration repository in your GitHub organization.
+    This will create a configuration repository in your cluster and version it with git.
 This repository will contain a branch for each of the stages defined in the shipyard file in order to store the desired configuration of the application within that stage.

+## Onboard the service

 1. Since the `sockshop` project does not contain any services yet, it is time to onboard a service into the project.
 To onboard the `carts` service, execute the following command:

     ```console
-    keptn onboard service --project=sockshop --values=values_carts.yaml
+    keptn onboard service carts --project=sockshop --chart=./carts
     ```

-1. Go to your GitHub organization and take a look into the configuration repository.
-For example, select the *staging* branch and go to `helm-chart/templates/`.

-1. Finally, onboard the database by executing:
+1. After onboarding the service, we want to add a couple of test specifications as a basis for our quality gates.
+Therefore we add some additional resources to the service for the different stages.

     ```console
-    keptn onboard service --project=sockshop --values=values_carts_db.yaml --deployment=deployment_carts_db.yaml --service=service_carts_db.yaml
+    keptn add-resource --project=sockshop --service=carts --stage=dev --resource=jmeter/basiccheck.jmx --resourceUri=jmeter/basiccheck.jmx
     ```

+    ```console
+    keptn add-resource --project=sockshop --service=carts --stage=staging --resource=jmeter/basiccheck.jmx --resourceUri=jmeter/basiccheck.jmx
+    ```

+    ```console
+    keptn add-resource --project=sockshop --service=carts --stage=dev --resource=jmeter/load.jmx --resourceUri=jmeter/load.jmx
+    ```

+    ```console
+    keptn add-resource --project=sockshop --service=carts --stage=staging --resource=jmeter/load.jmx --resourceUri=jmeter/load.jmx
+    ```

+1. Finally, a database is neded for the carts service to keep track of all items in the shopping cart:

+    ```console
+      keptn onboard service carts-db --project=sockshop --chart=./carts-db --deployment-strategy=direct
+    ```

+    Please note that we overwrite the deployment strategy for the database since we do not want a blue/green deployment in this case, but instead only a single instance per stage.

 Now, your configuration repository contains all the information needed to deploy your application and even supports blue/green deployments for two of the environments (staging and production).